Preview:

 Jim: And what were their ages about that time?

-Jim: You were feeling relief is ahead?
+Jim: You were feeling-

 Leslie: Yes.
-Yes.
-Finally.
+Yes, finally.

-Jim: You’re gonna have some time to get back to normal?
+Jim: You’re gonna have some time to get back to normal.

 Leslie: Right.
 Yes.

-Jim: And your, your then five-year-old would be going to school and you’d have three-four hours to do things.
+Jim: And your- your then five-year-old would be going to school-

-Leslie: He’d be going to school.
-I, I would have four hours of my own every day to do my work.
+Leslie: I- I would have four hours of my own every day to do my work.
 And so that was the big, you know, relief at the end of this long tunnel.
-Four children, so they were, um, let’s see, Elijah was five, they were 12 down to five.
+Four children, so they were, um, let’s see, Elisha was five.
+They were 12 down to five.

 Jim: Okay.

-Leslie: And then, um, yeah, I, I remember not feeling well, feeling exhausted and going to the drug store and picking up that pregnancy test.
-And I, I remember clearly just standing there looking at that double line.
-And it, it was like, “No. No. God, this can’t be happening.”
+Leslie: And then, um, yeah, I- I remember not feeling well, feeling exhausted, and going to the drugstore and picking up that pregnancy test.
+And I- I remember clearly just standing there looking at that double line.

 Jim: Yeah.
 And so you’re taking the test.
 I can’t imagine.
-I mean again, this is something my mother went through obviously and …
+I mean, again, this is something my mother went through, obviously, and-

-Leslie: Yeah, right about the same age.
+Leslie: Yeah, right about the same age?

-Jim: Yeah, 42.
-Same age.
+Jim: Same age.

 Jim: Yeah.